 How to Get a Prescription

-Please take your prescription to the UHS Lindner Pharmacy located on main campus to have it filled or have the provider FAX the prescription to us at 513-556-1523 (pharmacy) or 513-556-1337 (medical records fax).
-Students may also drop off prescriptions at the UHS Holmes Location on the medical campus.
-It will generally take 2-3 business days for it to be available for pick up at the UHS Holmes Location.
+Please take your prescription to the UHS Lindner Pharmacy located on main campus to have it filled or have the provider FAX the prescription to us at 513-556-1523.
+Providers can phone in new prescriptions to 513-556-6091.
+Electronic prescriptions can be accepted at the UHS Pharmacy as long as the provider is in the UC Health Network and it is not a controlled substance.

 If you have an active prescription at another pharmacy and would like to transfer it to the UHS pharmacy, please call us or bring your prescription with the prescription number and phone number of the pharmacy you most recently received it from and we will call and transfer.